The Seven Metals Singing Bowl

 Recent years saw a marketing strategy that included the addition of seven metals to singing bowls.
 Many ideas have been taken out of context and mistakenly linked to singing bowls.
 The "chakra tone" concept was also borrowed from Hindu beliefs.
 Spiritual salesman or just good-hearted dreamers borrowed ideas from Vedic Astrology and claimed singing bowls were related to the planets.
 They used Tibetan mythology about phurbas to say that singing bowls are made of meteor metal.
 These are all fake stories.
 Of course, each of us has the right to believe in what we believe, but don't let the salesmen sell you a beautiful story instead of a valuable instrument with amazing sound characteristics.
 People love stories and these myths are designed to trick people.

 Singing bowls are made of bronze, which is a combination of approximately 80% of cupper and 20% of tin.
 All other elements found in the alloy are impurities, in other words, contamination of the soil.
-Chakra tones is another made up gimmick!
+Chakra tones and Planetary Frequencies is another made up gimmick!

 Some people don't want to believe the facts, they prefer myths.
 Nobody who speaks about seven metals has ever done metallurgical tests.
 Some even claim that testing is difficult or destructive.
 It is actually very simple to test the metal using non-destructive methods, the only problem is that it is not cheap and someone has to pay for it.